edubart/lpegrex/README.md

 The fields `pos` and `endpos` are useful to generate error messages with precise location later when analyzing the AST.
 The `tag` field is used to distinguish the node type.

-## User defined rules
+## Matching keywords and tokens

+When using the back tick syntax (e.g. `` `something` ``), LPegRex will register its contents as a **keyword** in case it begins with a letter, or as **token** in case it contains only punctuation characters.

+Both keywords and tokens always match the `SKIP` rule immediately to skip spaces, thus the rule `SKIP` must always be defined when using the back tick syntax.

+Tokens matches are always unique in case of common characters, that is, in case both `.` and `..` tokens are defined, the rule `` `.` `` will match `.` but not `..`.

+In case of a **keyword** is found, the rule `NAME_SUFFIX` also need to be defined, it's used to differentiate keywords from identifier names.

-When using keywords ot token syntax the user must always define the `SKIP` and `NAME_SUFFIX` rules.
-In most cases something like:
+In most cases the user will need define something like:

 ```
 NAME_SUFFIX   <- [_%w]+